AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/target.md

 **To add custom parameters**

 1. In XCode, open the `BookingViewController.swift` file
-1. Import the Target VEC extension by adding `import ACPTargetVEC_iOS` beneath the existing import:
+1. Import the Target VEC extension by adding `import ACPTargetVEC` beneath the existing import:
 1. In the `viewDidLoad()` function, after the line with `super.viewDidLoad()` add the following code.
 This example code shows how mbox parameters, profile parameters, product (or entity) parameters, and order parameters can be added to the TargetVEC request.
 This example uses static values, while in your actual app you would want to use dynamic variables to populate the values:

 ```swift